 - The prospective branch must submit a set of bylaws.
 The student branch bylaws template can be found here.

 - The prospective branch must submit a succession plan indicating how the branch will continue to grow and maintain their status with AIAA.

-- The student branch subcommittee and Council of Directors must review and vote on your application for a charter.
+- The AIAA Student Branch Committee, Regional Engagement Activities Division, and Council of Directors must review and vote on your application for a charter.
 If the application is approved, your educational institution will be granted a charter.